 - Contacting HM Passport Office to prevent a passport being issued to the child, or to surrender the child’s passport.
 The Passport Office may require a Court Order, as above, although if you are an unmarried mother, then this shouldn’t be the case.

 - Inform the police of your concerns.
 Where the police are satisfied that the threat of child abduction is both "real" and "imminent", they may initiate the process to make a Port Alert without a Court order.
 A Port Alert remains in force for 4 weeks, after which it is automatically removed unless a further application is made.

-- Seek legal advice from a Family Law Solicitor.
+- Get legal advice from a Family and Child Law Solicitor.

 Urgent Court Applications